NORWEGIAN FJORDS: unforgettable!

 The Arctic Trollfjord

 – an amazing, tiny, narrow fjord heading west at the Vesteraalen archipelago, just north of the spectacular Lofoten Islands, with mountain peaks, steep mountain sides and Sea Eagles breeding in the area.
+During the summer months the Hurtigruten ships make a detour, depending on the weather situation – an unforgettable experience!!
+The entrance is so narrow it looks like it is not possible for such a large ship to enter, and it looks even more impossible to turn the large ship at the end of the fjord.

 Read more about the Trollfjord & travel tips